Tribe of Manasseh: According to Biblical criticism

 Although Machir and Gilead, as individuals, are described in biblical genealogies as father and son, and as son and grandson of Manasseh, in the view of some critical scholars Machir and Gilead are treated as the names of tribes which are different from one another in the Song of Deborah.
 (Tradition regards these as region names with the region Gilead being named so, long before the grandson of Manasseh.)
 Additionally, Manasseh is absent from the poem; in the Elohist texts Manasseh is also frequently absent, while Machir is mentioned.
 Additionally, Machir is described as settling on the east of the Jordan River, leaving the absence of the western half of Manasseh in these passages still unaccounted for.
 Critical scholars argue that the two sections had different origins, noting that in the First Book of Chronicles separate tribal rulers were named for the western half tribe and the eastern half tribe.

+It should also be noted that there is a broad consensus among historians and biblical scholars that the ancestors of the Israelite tribes, as described in the Hebrew Bible, are best understood as eponymous figures (characters whose names are used to represent a group, place, or people) representing social, geographic, or political groups rather than historical individuals.
+This view is supported by the lack of extra-biblical evidence for the existence of specific tribal progenitors (no extra-biblical textual reference to any of the tribes) and by the patterns observed in ancient Near Eastern literature, where the origins of peoples are often traced to legendary or symbolic ancestors.
+The names of tribes, such as Manasseh, Ephraim, and Benjamin, are thus interpreted as later constructs, reflecting collective identities or regions rather than actual persons.
+Archaeological surveys and findings from the late Bronze and early Iron age further reinforce this perspective, revealing that the emergence of Israelite society in the central hill country was a gradual process involving indigenous Canaanite populations, with tribal divisions likely developing as social and administrative structures after the initial settlement period.